-- If not, on average how many bugs do you have at any one time, and what is the average length of time before resolution?
+- How many bugs do you have at any one time, and what is the average length of time before resolution?

-- Do you write your own software, or is ANY of it outsourced?
+- Do you write your own software, or is it outsourced?
 (The reason you want to know this is because if they outsource, they have no control over bug fixes.
-We ALL are software companies, so we ALL have bugs from time to time – but how quickly they’re resolved is critical.)
+We’re all software companies, so we all have bugs from time to time … so how quickly they’re resolved is critical.)

 - Are you financed by outside sources?
-(You need to know how much control the outside board has and whether or not they’ll be sold after you sign up.)
+(It’s important to know how much control the outside board has and whether or not they’ll be sold after you sign up.)

 - Can your incentive-management system accommodate multiple currencies?

 - How often do you go to production with new releases?

 - Do we have a limit on the number of company-wide contests we can run for no additional fee?